davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## News

 ## Hyperstimuli
-The spectacle is able to subject human beings to itself because the economy has already totally subjugated them.
-It is nothing other than the economy developing for itself.
-It is at once a faithful reflection of the production of things and a distorting objectification of the producers. - Guy Debord

 ## Social media
 In societies dominated by modern conditions of production, life is presented as an immense accumulation of _spectacles_.
 Everything that was directly lived has receded into a representation. - Guy Debord